Hassan Rasouli

-Hassan Rasouli (حسن رسولی) is an Iranian reformist politician who is currently a member of the City Council of Tehran.
+Hassan Rasouli (حسن رسولی) was an Iranian reformist politician who was a member of the City Council of Tehran.
 He served as a governor under President Mohammad Khatami.

+As prior deputy managing director of the Foundation for Freedom, Growth and Development of Iran (BARAN Foundation, outlawed in 2011), he was arrested in December 2009 following the Ashura protests and held in Solitary confinement in Evin Prison.

-Rasouli is considered close to Mohammad-Reza Aref, formerly serving as his spokesman and senior adviser, and member of the 'Reformists' Supreme Council for Policymaking'.
+Rasouli formerly served as Mohammad-Reza Aref spokesman and senior adviser in 2013 and is a member of the 'Reformists' Supreme Council for Policymaking'.